AndreaLandriscina/Hardcoded-Password-Totolink-X5000R/README.md

 - **Download link**: https://www.totolink.net/data/upload/20250515/9ef4ceaaae8d9c1ac3e26e15af8d97b0.web

 ## Description
 TOTOLINK X5000R V9.1.0cu.2415_B20250515 was discovered to contain a hardcoded password for root which is stored in the component /etc/shadow.
+The vendor acknowledged the vulnerability but did not propose any remediation.

 ## Proof-Of-Concept
 After the download of the firmware, it is necessary to extract it via binwalk.